Rihanss/discordbot-example-v14/README.md

-# Discord Bot Setup
+# Discord Bot Example

-This repository contains the code for a Discord bot.
-Follow the instructions below to set up and run the bot.
+Discord bot example made in Discord.js (Javascript).
+Follow the instructions below to set up and run the discord botbot.

-## Features
+## Features 📈

 - Easy to Setup
 - Made for Slash Commands